xMrPsyco/PyThegs/README.md

 Language: English.
 Version: 1.0, Python 3.9

 You are now looking at my project.
 For this project the coding language Python 3 has been used.
 This project is about learning the basics about Python and scrape information from different websites.
+I made this project because I wanted to learn Python and specifically web scraping with Python.

-The project is divided into 5 folders.
+The project is divided into 6 projects.

 **Project 1: Python_Tutorial**:
 In this project, I learned the basics of Python.
 What you'll find here are the files I wrote to help me learn the basics.